Rosuvastatin-induced thrombocytopenia

 In addition to bleeding and bruising, other symptoms can include fatigue, weakness, and shortness of breath.
 Some individuals may experience heavy menstrual periods or blood in their urine or stools.

-See also Rosuvastatin fda draft guidance
+See also Rosuvastatin sodium salt

 If you suspect that you may have thrombocytopenia, it is crucial to seek medical attention for a proper diagnosis.
 A healthcare professional will likely ask about your medical history and perform a physical examination to assess your symptoms and any visible signs of bleeding or bruising.